equinor/fusion-app-resources/infrastructure/readme.md

 Updates to the service principals should be done by updating the `app-registrations/*.json` file.

 New roles should be added to the `requiredResourceAccess` collection, by using the app reg client id as `resourceAppId` and the applicable role id.

+> Roles can be granted by using `az approle assignment add -s 'DevOps SP - Fusion resource allocation - non-production' -r '{Role name}' -a '{Api name}'` (Requires custom extension to az cli)